drduh/YubiKey-Guide/README.md

 ## Import SSH keys

-If there are existing SSH keys that you wish to make available via `gpg-agent`, you'll need to import them.
-You should then remove the original private keys.
-When importing the key, `gpg-agent` uses the key's filename as the key's label; this makes it easier to follow where the key originated from.
-In this example, we're starting with just the YubiKey's key in place and importing `~/.ssh/id_rsa`:
+If there are existing SSH keys to make available via `gpg-agent`, they will need to be imported.
+Then, remove the original private keys.
+When importing the key, `gpg-agent` uses the key filename as the label - this makes it easier to follow where the key originated from.
+In this example, we're starting with just the YubiKey in place and importing `~/.ssh/id_rsa`:

 ```console
 $ ssh-add -l